-- i) To impart practical training on plain powerloom, shuttle-less, weaving, designing, embroidery, Apparel Making etc. through ISDS and to provide job after successful completion of training to such trainees. - ii) To impart training in various aspects of loom working and loom maintenance, repairs, servicing, etc. - iii) Dissemination of knowledge and technique to weavers in increasing productivity and efficiency, reducing wastage, clothing damage etc. - iv) To act as an agent to transmit the problems of the powerloom sector to appropriate quarters for solving them by means of cluster based approach. - v) Guiding the powerloom weavers about modernization and agencies, which they may approach for financial assistance for it. - vi) Collection of statistics/information about looms. - vii) Guiding powerloom weavers about marketing. - viii) Providing testing facilities to powerloom sector. - ix) Organise seminars, workshops and exhibitions on new technologies, new developmental schemes, etc., in association with regional office. - x) Co-ordinate powerloom developmental activities and liaison with the State Governments. - xi) Provide technology inputs on loom maintenance, repair, etc. - xii) Guide powerloom weavers on design development. - xiii) Enrollment of powerloom workers under the Group Insurance Schemes launched by Govt. of India.
+- i) To impart practical training on plain powerloom, shuttle-less, weaving, designing, embroidery, Apparel Making etc. through ISDS for self employment. - ii) To impart training in various aspects of loom working and loom maintenance, repairs, servicing, etc. - iii) Dissemination of knowledge and technique to weavers in increasing productivity and efficiency, reducing wastage, clothing damage etc. - iv) To act as an agent to transmit the problems of the powerloom sector to appropriate quarters for solving them by means of cluster based approach. - v) Guiding the powerloom weavers about modernization and agencies, which they may approach for financial assistance for it. - vi) Collection of statistics/information about looms. - vii) Guiding powerloom weavers about marketing through GEM. - viii) Providing testing facilities to powerloom sector. - ix) Organise seminars, workshops and exhibitions on new technologies, new developmental schemes, etc., in association with regional office. - x) Co-ordinate powerloom developmental activities and liaison with the State Governments. - xi) Provide technology inputs on loom maintenance, repair, etc. - xii) Guide powerloom weavers on design development.